MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 ## Create a release pipeline

-An Azure Pipelines continuous release pipeline automatically triggers deployment to a target environment like Azure as soon as a build succeeds.
+An Azure Pipelines continuous Release pipeline automatically triggers deployment to a target environment like Azure as soon as a build succeeds.
 You can create release pipelines for environments like dev, test, staging, or production.

 1. On your Azure DevOps project page, select **Pipelines** > **Releases** in the left navigation.